Sexual Harassment in the Workplace

 They will check every detail like did the employer provide a proper sexual harassment training program for all their employees.
 And if they do, does the training have the right standards and can be accepted by the court.
 This will not only save your company a lot of money and trouble but will also save your company’s reputation.

 Step 3 – Ensure that online training is easy for all employees to access and use.

 It will be more productive for everyone if they can take online training anywhere and at any time of the day.
 For example, Managers have more delegations at work than regular employees.
 Some will surely just squeeze in the training to their busy schedules.
 Therefore, if they can access and take their online training on a mobile phone, laptop, tablet, and computer it will be a lot easier for them to do it at their desired time and do it on their own phase.

 Moreover, some companies might think that having this kind of online training will just be a cause of unnecessary funding.
 Aside from the fact that the company needs to pay for that licensed online program.
 The employees will be on training instead of working will already be a reason not to produce revenue for a couple of hours.

 Hence, accessible online training that can be taken through phone, laptop, computer, and other forms of gadgets is a win-win choice for the company overall.

 Step 4 – The policy must include provisions like:

 If any of the contact persons whose employee should report the harassment case happens to be the harasser.
 The complainant should follow certain instructions.
-Things like this really happen and it is always our best option to have a back-up plan.
-Make sure to include this on your training so that all of your employees will be at ease no matter what the situation may be.
+Things like this really happen and it is always our best option to have a backup plan.
+Make sure to include this in your training so that all of your employees will be at ease no matter what the situation may be.

-If anyone of the employees whether a manager, supervisor, clerk, guards, or any regular employees inside the workplace suspects sexual harassment; they can report it as well.
+If anyone of the employees whether a manager, supervisor, clerk, guards, or any regular employee inside the workplace suspects sexual harassment; they can report it as well.